Kwikset: History

 Rhinehart retired in 1952.
 Schoepe sold the company in 1957, to American Hardware Corporation.
 They merged with Emhart Manufacturing Corporation in 1964.
 Black & Decker purchased the company in 1989.

 In 1992, Kwikset introduced its higher quality, high-security Titan product line.
 Around the year 2005, the line was rebranded as the "Signature Series".

 In March 2010, Black & Decker was purchased by Stanley Tools.
 Kwikset subsequently became part of the Hardware and Home Improvement (HHI) Group of Stanley Black & Decker, which also owned lockset manufacturers Weiser and Baldwin.
 Kwikset evolved to include many Weiser features, and Weiser locks now use Kwikset's "SmartKey" self-rekeyable lock technology and Kwikset keyways.

 On October 9, 2012, the Wall Street Journal reported that Spectrum Brands Holdings, Inc. had agreed to acquire the HHI division from Stanley Black & Decker's, including Kwikset, and that the transaction was slated to close by December 31, 2012.

 On September 8, 2021, Assa Abloy announced that it had signed a definitive agreement to acquire Spectrum Brands' HHI division, including Kwikset, among other brands, for a purchase price of $4.3 billion.
-The transaction was initially expected to close in the fourth quarter of 2021, but is still ongoing.
+The transaction was initially expected to close in the fourth quarter of 2021.
+On June 20, 2023, the purchase of the "HHI" division of Spectrum Brands was completed, this included the Kwikset brand.